julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      This is an Award Winning Agency Based in San Francisco and Focusing on Digital, Identity, and Print Design.
+      Julz Insight is an independet studio focused on building impactful products and providing
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's